Sandhill Cranes Put Kearney Nebraska on the Map

-That’s a loss because Kearney clusters a half-dozen historical museums, the Museum of Nebraska Art (MONA), the first Audubon sanctuary in the state, a first-rate six-day-a-week afternoon paper, one of three campuses of the University of Nebraska (UNK), and the landmark Great Platte River Road Archway that, although not in a league with the Statue of Liberty or Gateway Arch in St. Louis, does nonetheless span I-80 just east of town — the only museum over any interstate anywhere.
+That’s a loss because Kearney clusters a half-dozen historical museums, the Museum of Nebraska Art (MONA), the first Audubon sanctuary in the state, one of three campuses of the University of Nebraska (UNK), and the landmark Great Platte River Road Archway that, although not in a league with the Statue of Liberty or Gateway Arch in St. Louis, does nonetheless span I-80 just east of town — the only museum over any interstate anywhere.

 What town of 31,000 can support all this without rare desire and stewardship?